git-town/git-town/RDD.md

 * You use a central code repository like [Github](http://github.com) (called __repo__ from now on).

 Each Git Town command comes in a _rebase_ and a _merge_ version.
-Which option is used can be configured through the following options in ".git-town-rc"
+Which option is used can be configured.

 ### Pull Strategy\*